Lesson video

 Very little is known about Matilda's early years.

-It's likely that she lived with her mother, we don't know if it's certain, but that's, in all likelihood, probably what happened.
+We don't know for certain, but that's in all likelihood probably what happened.

-And it's also likely that as her mother was well-educated, that she in turn also received a good education as well.
+And it's also likely that as her mother was well educated, that she in turn also received a good education as well.

 It is entirely like that Edith Matilda would've educated her daughter herself and potentially had some help in doing so.

-Historians, we don't even know what Matilda looked like, certainly at this point in time as no one actually painted her portrait when she was a child.
+Historians, we don't even know what Matilda looked like certainly at this point in time as no one actually painted her portrait when she was a child.

 The image we have on the screen is best guess at this point in time.